 - 4 tablespoons softened butter

 - 16 3/4 ounce slices Italian Blend cheese

 - To make the olive salad, combine all the ingredients in a bowl.
 If possible, let the mixture sit for at least 2 hours so the flavors can meld together.

 - To make the panini, preheat a panini press on medium high heat.

-- Spread the outer edges of the Italian sandwich bread with the spreadable butter, then spread a spoonful of the olive salad on the inside of each piece of bread.
-Place two slices of Land O Lakes® 4 Cheese Italian Blend on top of the olive salad on each piece of bread.
+- Spread the outer edges of the Italian sandwich bread with the softened butter, then spread a spoonful of the olive salad on the inside of each piece of bread.
+Place two slices of cheese on top of the olive salad on each piece of bread.
 Then layer on a couple slices of mortadella, genoa salami, and deli ham.
 Close the sandwich and place on the panini press.

 - Press the lid of the panini maker down firmly, and cook the sandwich for 3-4 minutes until golden brown and crisp.
 Serve and enjoy!